 12. Weight Training Strengthen Your Bones

 There are many research studies that show that women are at a higher risk of getting osteoporosis than men.
 According to the National Osteoporosis Foundation osteoporosis affects more than 10 million Americans of which 80% are women.

 This is a disease in which the bones become brittle and fragile and are more susceptible to being broken or a fracture.

-One of the main cause for this disease is due to physical inactivity or lack of ‘load bearing exercises‘.
+One of the main cause for this disease is due to physical inactivity or lack of ‘load-bearing exercises‘.
 Studies also show that the lack of physical activity can also lead to a decrease in bone density.
-However, weight training a.k.a lifting heaving weights will provide a mechanical stimuli which helps to improve bone health.
+However, weight training a.k.a lifting heaving weights will provide mechanical stimuli which help to improve bone health.

 13. Feel More Energetic Throughout The Entire Day

 There are two things I don’t like about doing long boring cardio:

 - 1. After a long cardio session, you get so hungry you could eat an entire cow.

 This is also one of the reasons why a lot of women fail to reach their weight loss goals as well.
 They do long hours of cardio and feel that they can ‘treat‘ themselves to a nice meal afterward which usually void all the calories burned in the session.